mymy209/python-1/README.md

 Functions are great at "encapsulating" a task by combining many instructions into a single line of code.
 This make code easier to read, understand, organize, and follow the DRY principle of programming.
 (Don't Repeat Yourself)

+There are two steps to creating a funtion:
+1. Declare and define the function
+2. Call the function

+Most of the times, data we use in applications are not static and mutate -- we use variables to make it easier to handle these data!

 Just to get started, let's declare some variables
 ```python
 teacher = 'Myra'